mvysny/vaadin-on-kotlin/docs/services.md

    `BookingService().book()` to `BookingService.book()` and vice versa.
 2. For a new programmer in the project it is next to impossible to discover all services which are at his disposal.
-   You can establish some naming convention (all service classes must end with `Service`), or implement a `Service` interface, but that still doesn't provide a simple and handy way of listing all services in your IDE.
+   You can establish some naming convention (all service classes must end with `Service`), or make them implement a `Service` interface, but that still doesn't provide a simple and handy way of listing all services in your IDE.

 Luckily, there is a way.
 We will build a repository of services.